 In August 2011, our predecessor organisation, the Financial Services Authority (FSA) began publishing separate figures showing how firms are dealing with PPI (payment protection insurance) complaints.
 It is important to note that the PPI redress data solely relate to PPI complaints whereas the aggregate complaints data published here include a wider product group of 'general insurance and pure protection' (refer to Note 1 of the downloadable table for the products within each product group).

 To provide a more detailed analysis of complaints handling data, each firm's data have been linked to our own categorisation of firm type (e.g. 'bank' or 'discretionary investment manager').
 For information on how firms have been grouped by primary category, see note 2 in the downloadable table.
 This provides the analysis by 'firm type' shown for both the volumes and complaints handling data.

 A caveat to this analysis is that such categorisation may not be wholly representative of a firm’s other significant functions.
 Therefore, this analysis does not provide a perfect match of the complaints handling information and the type of business to which it relates.
 This issue can also affect the change in reported complaints figures in each category between periods, as firms may switch from one category to another.

-Our aggregate complaints data are official statistics.
-Official statistics are defined in the Statistics and Registration Service Act 2007 as statistics produced by (amongst others) the (UK) Statistics Board, government departments including executive agencies, and any person designated by an order made by the Secretary of State.
+Our aggregate complaints data is official statistics.
+Official statistics is defined in the Statistics and Registration Service Act 2007 as statistics produced by (amongst others) the (UK) Statistics Board, government departments including executive agencies, and any person designated by an order made by the Secretary of State.
 We are designated as a body to which the 2007 Act applies by the Official Statistics Order 2010.